SecMentalist/tech-projects/README.md

 # tech-projects
-A portfolio showcasing my IT support projects, scripts, and documentation.
+A portfolio showcasing my IT projects, scripts, and documentation.